 Remove Any Large, Burnt Pieces

 I recommend starting with scraping off any large pieces with a pizza dough scraper or a spatula.
 The larger pieces may require a little bit of power, but be careful and not add so much pressure that your stone cracks.

 If that’s not enough, you can use steel wool or something like EarthStone Cleaning Block to clean the stone.

 Clean With the Pizza Stone With Warm Water

-I recommend to start with a nylon brush, to get the worst parts, then finish off with a wet cloth.
+I recommend starting with a nylon brush, to get the worst parts, then finishing off with a wet cloth.